 Do you love the look of decorative borders like scallops but don’t know how to make them yourself?
-They can be created quickly
+They can be created quickly and easily with the brush tool.
+So let me show you how!

 First, for our practice we’ll create a new document and a new layer and select the Brush tool or press the B key.